DickerDackel/ddslideshow/README.md

 The behaviour of panning is dependent of the zoom settings

-- A zoom of 1 will disable both zooming and panning.
+- A zoom of 1 will disable both zooming and panning, since there is nothing to zoom/pan towards.
-- A zoom <= 1 will follow the `force downscaled to center` setting.
+- A zoom <= 1 will follow the `force downscaled to center` setting by default.
+  This can be overwritten after the slideshow creation with the Fix workflow.
 - A zoom > 1 will pan the image towards the configured anchor direction.

 ### Global settings